 Trong: Now, at this time of the year, the career fair season has almost passed.
 What are some activities that campus recruiters should start to effectively engage with students?

-Alina: This is a great time to start building your pipeline for the following year by engaging with the freshman and sophomores.
-Some companies host site visits, bootcamps, workshops, etc, during the spring semester to get to the top talent before their competitors do.
+Alina: This is a great time to start building your pipeline for the following year by engaging with the freshmen and sophomores.
+Some companies host site visits, boot camps, workshops, etc, during the spring semester to get to the top talent before their competitors do.
 As for folks you have already extended offers to, this is also an important time to keep them engaged and connected to the organization.
-The reneg rates have gone up significantly over the last two years, so you want to ensure that you aren’t extending offers and then not talking to the students until its time for them to start at the company.
-There are so many ways you can keep them engaged, and it's an absolute must!
+The renege rates have gone up significantly over the last two years, so you want to ensure that you aren’t extending offers and then not talking to the students until it’s time for them to start at the company.
+There are so many ways you can keep them engaged, and it’s an absolute must!

-Trong: Can you give some examples of effective ways to keep those with that you have extended offers engaged?
+Trong: Can you give some examples of practical ways to keep those with that you have extended offers engaged?

 Alina: Stay connected with them through social media, email campaigns, and project opportunities, keep them posted on what’s happening in the news about your company, if there are interesting webinars or trainings they can join to help them prepare for their role, check in with them around midterms/finals time (maybe even send a care package).
 Invite them to events you have on-campus.
 As you can see, there are so many ways you can continue to engage with students who already have offers from you.